nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergies_population.md

       <td style="font-size: 13px">NOT TO BE USED</td>
       <td style="font-size: 13px"><code class="highlighter-rouge">Annotation</code></td>
       <td style="text-align: center; font-size: 13px">O</td>
-      <td style="font-size: 13px">AllergyIntolerance.note should contain all of the consolidated text from the allergy/intolerance.</td>
+      <td style="font-size: 13px">AllergyIntolerance.note **SHOULD** contain all of the consolidated text from the allergy/intolerance.</td>
     </tr>
     <tr>
       <td style="font-size: 13px"><code class="highlighter-rouge">reaction.manifestation</code></td>
       <td style="font-size: 13px">Conveys the reaction resulting from the allergy/intolerance as a code.
 Where no code is available, but a textual description of the reaction is available then the nullFlavor UNC may be used and the textual description conveyed via reaction/description.
-If no reaction has explicitly been recorded, but the reaction element is present to convey severity, then reaction/manifestation should be coded as the nullFlavor NI.
-If the patient has been asked, but is unable to specify a reaction the nullFlavor, ‘ASKU’ should be used.</td>
+If no reaction has explicitly been recorded, but the reaction element is present to convey severity, then reaction/manifestation **SHOULD** be coded as the nullFlavor NI.
+If the patient has been asked, but is unable to specify a reaction the nullFlavor, ‘ASKU’ **SHOULD** be used.</td>
       <td style="font-size: 13px"><code class="highlighter-rouge">CodeableConcept</code></td>
       <td style="text-align: center; font-size: 13px">O</td>
       <td style="font-size: 13px"> </td>